hchen549/cs638/README.md

 <p float="left" align="middle">
   <img src="/images/Actual_vs_predicted.PNG" width="70%" /><br>
-  Figure 9
+  Figure 10
 </p>

-Figure 10 shows that the predicted values are slightly lower than the actual values.
+Figure 11 shows that the predicted values are slightly lower than the actual values.
 This means that the model has a slight low bias.

 <p float="left" align="middle">
   <img src="/images/Actual_vs_predicted2.PNG" width="70%" /><br>
-  Figure 10
+  Figure 11
 </p>

 ## 6. The Impact of COVID-19

-In Figures 11 and 12, we take the difference of bike user counts between 2020 and 2019.
+In Figures 12 and 13, we take the difference of bike user counts between 2020 and 2019.
 It can be seen that Capital was almost unaffected by the COVID-19, while bike users decline to some extent at Monroe Street.

 <p float="left" align="middle">
   <img src = "images/diff_in_counts_scatter.PNG" width = 800><br>
-  Figure 11
+  Figure 12
 </p>

 <p float="left" align="middle">
   <img src = "images/diff_in_counts_histogram.png" width = 800><br>
-  Figure 12
+  Figure 13
 </p>

 The user composition is one of the possible reasons that could explain the difference behind those two locations.
-Capital has a larger gap between weekend and weekday during the daytime (shadowed area), whereas Monroe has a smaller gap, as shown in Figure 13.
+Capital has a larger gap between weekend and weekday during the daytime (shadowed area), whereas Monroe has a smaller gap, as shown in Figure 14.
 We believe the cyclists are the primary driving force for this larger gap.
 We conclude that Captial has a relatively high percentage of cyclists and a low percentage of commuters, but it is the other way around at Monroe.
 Moreover, cyclists are more resilient during the COVID-19 crisis since cycling is compatible with social distancing.
 Therefore, the higher the portion of cyclists and the lower the portion of commuter, the more resilient the bike path will be during the COVID-19.

 <p float="left" align="middle">
   <img src = "images/User_composition.png" width = 800><br>
-  Figure 13
+  Figure 14
 </p>

 ## 7. Predicting Bike Utilization in the Near Future